bmwcarit/ramses/doc/sphinx/logic.rst

 =========================

 Some of the ``RAMSES Logic`` classes' methods can issue errors when used incorrectly or when a ``Lua`` script encounters a compile-time or run-time error.
-Those errors are globally collected by the :class:`ramses::LogicEngine` class and can be obtained by calling :func:`ramses::LogicEngine::getErrors()`.
+Those errors are collected via the Ramses SDK error handling mechanism which uses :class:`ramses::RamsesFramework` to register always the last occurred error until it is retrieved by calling :func:`ramses::RamsesFramework::getLastError()`.
-The error information stored in :struct:`ramses::ErrorData` contains additional stack trace information for Lua runtime errors, and a pointer to the originating :class:`ramses::LogicNode` which caused the error for errors which occured during :func:`ramses::LogicEngine::update()` and can't be directly attributed to a specific API call.
+The :struct:`ramses::Issue` contains additional information: human readable message (e.g. stack trace information for Lua runtime errors) and optionally a pointer to the originating :class:`ramses::RamsesObject` which reported or caused the error (for errors which occured during
-Beware that any of the mutable methods of :class:`ramses::LogicEngine` clear the previously generated errors in the list, so that the list only ever contains the errors since the last method call!
+:func:`ramses::LogicEngine::update()` and can't be directly attributed to a specific API call).

 For code samples which demonstrate how compile-time and runtime errors can be gracefully handled, have a look at the :ref:`examples <List of all examples>`.

 To intercept and fix potential content problems, you can use :func:`ramses::LogicEngine::validate()`.
 This method will scan the contents of the ``Logic Engine`` and report pontential issues which are not fatal, but may result in suboptimal performance, data inconsistency or serialization bugs.
-It is highly advised to use this method in conjunction with the ``Ramses`` validation methods (StatusObject::validate) to prevent issues during runtime.
+It is highly recommended to also validate the scene this ``LogicEngine`` is used with
+(:func:`ramses::Scene::validate()`) to prevent issues during runtime.

 =====================================
 Iterating over object collections
 =====================================

-Iterating over objects can be useful, for example when :ref:`loading content from files <Saving/Loading from file>` or when applying search or filter algorithms over all objects from a specific type.
+Iterating over objects can be useful, for example when the logic was loaded from file or when applying search or filter algorithms over all objects from a specific type.
 The :class:`ramses::LogicEngine` class provides iterator-style access to all of its objects: